 The second half of FICA is the Medicare Tax.
 Employers are required to withhold 1.45% of each employee’s taxable gross wages to cover it.
 Unlike the Social Security Tax, there is no maximum wage base limit for the Medicare Tax.
 In fact, higher wage earners that reach a certain threshold amount, a figure that varies depending on their filing status, have to pay what’s called an Additional Medicare Tax (sadly, the IRS didn’t come up with a clever name for this one).

 The Additional Medicare Tax rate is 0.9% for every dollar earned above the threshold amount.

 For example, the threshold amount for individual filers is $200,000.
-An employee who files taxes as a single (unmarried) individual, and whose taxable income is $300,000 for the 2020 tax year, would be responsible for contributing a total Medicare Tax of $3,800.
+So an employee who files taxes as a single (unmarried) individual, and whose taxable income is $300,000 for the 2021 tax year, would be responsible for contributing a total Medicare Tax of $5,250.

 Medicare Tax: $200,000 x 1.45% = $2,900

-More details about the Additional Medicare Tax and the threshold amounts for each type of tax filer can be found here.
+More details about the Additional Medicare Tax and the threshold amounts for each type of tax filer can be found at the IRS website.

 Just like Social Security Tax, employers have to match each employee’s Medicare Tax contribution dollar-for-dollar.
 However, only employees are responsible for paying the Additional Medicare Tax.

 So far, so good.
 You’ve withheld both FICA taxes from your employees’ paychecks.
 Now what?